openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
-    2. Enable and configure Contrail plugin
+    2. Enable and configure Contrail plugin with Vcenter
     3. Enable dedicated analytics DB
     4. Add a controller and a compute+cinder nodes
     5. Add a node with "contrail-control", and "contrail-db" roles
     6. Add a node with "contrail-config" and "contrail-analytics" roles
     7. Add a node with "contrail-analytics-db" role
+    8. Add a node with "compute-vmware" role
+    9. Add a node with "contrail-vmware" role
-    8. Deploy cluster
+    10. Deploy cluster
-    9. Run OSTF tests
+    11. Run OSTF tests
-    10. Add one node with "contrail-control" role
+    12. Add one node with "contrail-control" role
-    11. Deploy changes
+    13. Deploy changes
-    12. Run OSTF tests
+    14. Run OSTF tests

 Expected results